eichin/thok-kphotoalbum-grep/cramtests/index.md

     No kphotoalbum index given (with --index or in kphotoalbumrc) [1]

+Make sure that we fail clearly when the file mentioned isn't actually there.

     $ echo configfile=/tmp/missing-index.xml > ~/.kde/share/config/kphotoalbumrc
     $ kpa-grep
     kphotoalbum index /tmp/missing-index.xml not found
     [1]

+Test that an actual config works.

     $ echo configfile=/tmp/kpa-idx.xml > ~/.kde/share/config/kphotoalbumrc
     $ kpa-grep